wookey-project/ewok-kernel/doc/index.rst

 specifically designed for such a purpose.

 Note that despite being a microkernel, Ewok is not full-IPC driven like L4 family microkernels.

-Beyond this, and similarly to other kernels, EwoK interactions with the userspace are based on syscalls.
-In the particular case of EwoK, a main application has two execution contexts: standard thread mode and ISR thread mode.
-Some syscalls can be executed from any context while others cannot.
-This property is described in each syscall documentation, and the developer will have to refer to it and understand in which context a piece of code is executed before calling such a syscall.
+In the particular case
+of EwoK, a main application has two execution contexts: standard thread mode and ISR thread mode.

-Some syscalls require some specific permissions.
-Those permissions are statically defined (set at build time).

 The EwoK API is fully described in the following: